 Plant communities can house remarkable amounts of diversity.
 What are the fundamental processes that allow so many species to coexist with each other?
 Modern coexistence theory, emerging from the work of Chesson (2000), frames species coexistence as an outcome of two types of differences between species.
 Fitness differences are differences between species that confer one species a density-independent competitive advantage over the other.
 For example, differential tolerance of a generalist predator can cause a fitness difference: in the absence of other processes, the more species that is less susceptible to the predator will outperform the more susceptible species.
 Stabilizing niche differences are differences between species that cause a species to limit its own population growth rate more than that of its competitor species.
 Strong interactions between species and specialist predators can act as stabilizing niche differences.
 Stabilizing niche differences must overcome any fitness differences between species to permit their coexistence (Figure 1 (Chesson 2000, Adler et al. 2007)).
 In other words, coexistence is promoted by species differences that minimize fitness differences and those that increase stabilizing niche differences (although fitness equality alone is insufficient for coexistence without some stabilizing niche differences).

 Trait based tests of coexistence: What determines the magnitude of fitness and niche differences between species?
-One way to progress towards a general answer of this question is to understand the relationship between demographic dissimilarity and differences in species ecological strategy (as summarized by their functional traits (Westoby et al. 2002, McGill et al. 2006)).
+One way to progress towards a general answer of this question is to understand the relationship between demographic dissimilarity and differences in species ecological strategy (as summarized by their functional traits (Westoby et al. 2002, McGill et al. 2006).
 For example, rather than chasing the drivers of coexistence between pincushions (Chaenactis spp.) and goldfields (Lasthenia spp.) in California grasslands, we might consider coexistence as a function of how the two species build roots to extract soil resources.
 We could then extend this understanding to explain competitive dynamics of other species pairs with differing root structures.
 This generality is the promise of functional ecology (McGill et al. 2006).

 As a first pass, ecologists extended the principle of limiting similarity (Macarthur and Levins 1967) into the modern coexistence framework to hypothesize that functionally distinct species have high stabilizing niche differences and are more likely to coexist than functionally similar species.
 Recent advances in the field (Mayfield and Levine 2010, Kraft et al. 2015) caution against such simplification.
 For example, Kraft et al. (2015) found that in an annual plant system, species differences in fruiting phenology are well correlated with both fitness and niche differences: species with later fruiting phenology tend to outcompete those with earlier phenology, but species pairs with dissimilar phenology have higher stabilizing niche differences than pairs with similar phenology.